decodyng/simple_bc_baseline/README.md

 ### Round 1

-You have to train your models locally **with under 8,000,000 samples** and with **worse or comprable hardware to that above** and upload the trained model in `train/` directory.
+You have to train your models locally **with under 8,000,000 samples** and with **worse or comparable hardware to that above** and upload the trained model in `train/` directory.
 But, to make sure, your training code is compatible with further round's interface, the training code will be executed in this round as well.
 The constraints will be timeout of 5 minutes.

 ### Round 2